timfingerhut/migration/Introduction.md

 *"Models of Migration Time and Refugee Well-being - Applying Causal Inference, Event History Analysis and Deep Learning to the IAB-BAMF-SOEP Survey of Refugees in Germany"*.

-If you have any questions or would like to read the main text of my thesis, please send me an email: timfingerhut at gmail.com.
+If you have any questions or would like to read the main text of my thesis, please send me an email: timfingerhut@gmail.com.

 Let me summarize what you can and cannot find here: